 Designing a sensory room can be a lengthy process, and many areas need to be considered to produce the best possible environment for the user.
+It's worth investigating how to incorporate certain elements, such as bubble tubes when planning a multisensory room.

 Designing a Sensory Room